Kaviya-3016/Micro-IT-Internship/README.md

 This project is aimed at demonstrating the use of core Java concepts and GUI programming using Swing or AWT.

-✅ Internship Project Title: *Project 1 - Calculator*
+✅ Internship Project Title: Project 1 - Calculator
-🎓 Internship**: Micro IT India Internship 2025
+🎓 Internship: Micro IT India Internship 2025

 ## 🎯 Features